ironman-tetsuo/Hydra_TE/running_repeatmodeler.md

 ```
 "tblout" file is the output file of hmmscan containing homologous sequences in the Dfam data base.
 The initial "Unknown" sequences are replaced with these new annotations.
+Note that the nhmmscan step is computationally intensive, so dividing query sequences into several batches are recommended.
+The option of "--cpu" should be around 4 in order to avoid memory overload to your computing server.